Xilinx/Vitis-AI/models/AI-Model-Zoo/VAI-1.3-Model-Zoo-Code/caffe/cf_landmark_celeba_96_72_0.14G_1.3/readme.md

  Because the Python layer is used in the code,  protobuf needs to be installed and consistent with the version used when compiling caffe-xilinx.
  ```

+Note: If you are in the released Docker env, there is no need to build Caffe.

 ### Preparation

 1. dataset describle.